formsort/oss/packages/eslint-config/README.md

 ```
 2. Ensure that your project has a `tsconfig.json` in the root.
 3. `npm install --save-dev @formsort/eslint-config`
-4. Create a `.eslintrc` in the root with the following content:
+4. Create a `.eslintrc.js` in the root with the following content:

 ```js
 module.exports = {